varisleo/yeet/README.md

 A robust backend service for managing user wallets and transactions in a casino environment.
 Built with Node.js, Express, TypeORM, and PostgreSQL.

+**Notice** to avoid making this repo public in my main GitHub account, I made the project in a private repo, made it public, forked it here and finally made it private again in my main profile.

 ## Table of Contents

 - [Features](#features)